Hello friend..

 Offerings

-I have been teaching worldwide since 2009, including but not limited to teaching in centers in Thailand, Portugal, New York, Delaware, Malaysia, Hong Kong, The U.K., Philippines, and on residency for Celebrity Cruise Lines.
+I have been teaching worldwide since 2009, including but not limited to teaching in centers in Thailand, Portugal, New York, Delaware, Texas, Malaysia, Hong Kong, The U.K., Philippines, and on residency for Celebrity Cruise Lines.
 In addition to this, I correspondence teach via Zoom and/or Skype.
 When I offer these timeless wisdom teachings, I do so with an intention that people may receive deeply profound spiritual teachings without having to commit to any particular group, religion, belief, or philosophy.

 Current offerings include:

-• Online Retreats and Meditation Programs
+• Online Retreats and Meditation Programs (Kindness, Compassion, Joy, Equanimity/Non-Judgement, Resting, Embracing Change)

 • Keynote Speaking